-The king of Super Bowl championships has been the Pittsburgh Steelers.
-If anything overshadowed the Dallas Cowboys in the 1970’s, it was Pittsburgh and its cast of playmakers.
-Terry Bradshaw, Franco Harris, and Lynn Swann are all among the all-time greats at their respective positions and all performed together on the same team, making it easy to see why they were so successful.
-Pittsburgh won four Super Bowls in the 1970’s, winning them back-to-back twice.
-Pittsburgh added to their collection with wins over the Seattle Seahawks (2006) and Arizona Cardinals (2009), giving them a league-best six Super Bowl victories.
-They are also the only team from the AFC with more than three.
+The king of championships has been the Pittsburgh Steelers.
+If anything overshadowed the Cowboys in the 1970’s, it was Pittsburgh and its playmakers.
+Terry Bradshaw, Franco Harris, and Lynn Swann are all all-time greats.
+All three performed together on the same team, making it easy to see why they were so successful.
+Pittsburgh won four times in the 1970’s, winning them back-to-back twice.
+Pittsburgh added to their collection with wins over the Seahawks (2006) and Cardinals (2009).

 Dallas Cowboys (5)

 The Dallas Cowboys are the greatest NFC power of all-time.
-The Cowboys have appeared in eight Super Bowls (tied with Pittsburgh for the most all-time), winning five of them.
-This team was overpowering in both the 1970’s and the 1990’s, making five trips to the Super Bowl in the 70’s and winning all three of their trips in the 90’s.
+The Cowboys have appeared in eight Super Bowls.
+Tied with Pittsburgh and New England for the most all-time.
+In those 8 appearances they won 5 times.
+This team was overpowering in both the 1970’s and the 1990’s.
+They made five trips in the 70’s and won all three of their trips in the 90’s.
 The big question is when will the Cowboys be able to get back to the big game.
-Dallas hasn’t made it back to the Super Bowl since their title run during the 1995-96 campaign.
-While the Cowboys have made seven playoff appearance during their current drought, they have not played in a single NFC Championship Game during this stretch.
+Dallas hasn’t made it back to the big game since their title run during the 1995-96 campaign.

 San Francisco 49ers (5)

 The San Francisco 49ers were the team of the 1980’s led by Joe Montana and the great Jerry Rice.
-The 49ers are one of the elite teams which have won five Super Bowls.
+The 49ers are one of the elite teams which have won five.
 They got their first in the 1981-82 season and captured their last in 1994.
-The 49ers had a chance to tie the Steelers for the most Super Bowl wins all-time in 2013, but came up short against the Baltimore Ravens.
-San Francisco is still searching for their first Super Bowl title since beating the San Diego Chargers 49-26 back in 1995.
+The 49ers had a chance to tie the Steelers for the most wins all-time in 2013.
+But would come up short against the Baltimore Ravens.
+San Francisco’s last title came in 1995 against the Chargers.

 Green Bay Packers (4)